12 Greek Gods Archetypes for Effective Staffing

 Let's see.
 What’s there to say about Apollo?
-Other than being the Sun God, Apollo is also the god of music, poetry, medicine, prophecies, etc.
+Other than being the Greek Sun God, Apollo was also the god of music, poetry, medicine, prophecies, healing, etc.

 So many portfolios!

 But it becomes clear after a while, does it not?
-The Apollo of your company is the person in charge of written or spoken communications, especially for marketing.
-His way with words and his skill in presenting information beautifully establish the links between you and the all-important customer.
-Given Apollo is also a god of healing, the human version in your company should be tasked with crisis management too.
+The Apollo of your company is the person in charge of positive written or spoken communications about the company, especially in the area of marketing.
+His way with words and his ability to present information beautifully establish the links between you and the all-important customer.
+With Apollo also a god of healing, the human version in your company should also be the one tasked with crisis management.
 He heals, or at least encourage healing in the face of conflict.
-Whatever he says in those times then facilitates recovery and mending.
+Whatever he says in those times then facilitates all-important recovery and mending.
 Important note.
 Tempting as it might be, do not use Apollo's glib words to badmouth your competitors.
 Such efforts typically come to no good end.
 In fact, they tend to backfire.
-Keep communication sunny and clean.
+Keep communications sunny and clean.
 As the sun is.

 7. Artemis: Purchasing Director